jtebert/document-everything/docs/projects/keyboard.md

 ![Keyboard render with keycaps](/assets/img/projects/keyboard/keyboard-render-1.png)

 It's built!
 And it looks like the original render!
 And it works!
 (Except unicode, but we're still working on that.)

+You can download the latest version of the firmware from [the GitHub repository](https://github.com/jtebert/qmk_firmware/tree/master/keyboards/project223).

 (Gotta put a nice picture first for the social media previews.)
 {:.fs-2}